By DR MICHAEL LOWRY [email protected]

 Dr Michael Lowry is an experienced parent and educator, who regularly visits his Algarve home in Tavira.
 His work over many years in universities has led to increasing interest in, and understanding of teenagers, their problems and feelings.
 He has published widely in professional journals, and has delivered presentations at international conferences.

 Welcome to my column on parenting teenagers.
-Over the coming months I will be sharing with you a selection of problems that parents and carers have offered me whilst I was writing my book Teenagers: their care and maintenance in captivity which is available direct from www.lulu.com or from major online retailers.
-I welcome examples of readers’ problems, though cannot enter into correspondence on these.
+Over the coming months I will be sharing with you a selection of problems that parents and carers have offered me whilst I was writing my book Teenagers: their care and maintenance in captivity, which is available direct via the website link on the right of this page.

 Dr Michael Lowry can be contacted by emailing [email protected]